 You might not need all these elements, they’re options for you to consider and spark other ideas about what information is relevant for your company.

-The most common mistake by companies doing competitive intelligence is that they don’t have a rigorous structure.
+The most common mistake by companies doing competitive intelligence is that they don’t have a solid structure for recording their research.

 It’s isn’t enough to come up with a set of questions and embark on talking with a dozen suppliers.
 If you haven’t done CI before, you’ll be shocked by how messy it gets, quickly.